Diverse via bounded Agreement: Geometric Regularization for Multimodal Fusion: Experiments

+We next evaluate whether \regName generalizes to image--text representation learning.
+We consider two complementary settings: clustering on CUBICC and image--text retrieval on Flickr30K and COCO.

-\paragraph{Results on CUBICC.} We further evaluate the proposed geometry-aware regularization on the CUB Image-Captions for Clustering (CUBICC) benchmark.
-Table~\ref{tab:cubicc} reports clustering results in terms of ACC, NMI, and ARI for image-only, caption-only, and joint representations.
-Compared to the original DCMEM baseline, augmenting the model with \regName consistently improves clustering performance across all settings.
-In particular, for joint representations, our method achieves improvements of $+3.5$ ACC, $+1.3$ NMI, and $+2.4$ ARI, indicating more effective multimodal clustering.
-Notably, consistent gains are also observed for unimodal representations.
+For CUBICC, Table~\ref{tab:cubicc} reports ACC, NMI, and ARI for image-only, caption-only, and joint representations.
+Compared with the original DCMEM baseline, DCMEM $+$ \regName consistently improves clustering performance across all settings.
+For joint representations, \regName improves ACC by $+3.5$, NMI by $+1.3$, and ARI by $+2.4$.
+Consistent gains are also observed for unimodal representations.
+Because clustering is sensitive to the geometry of the embedding space, these results suggest that \regName improves semantic organization by strengthening inter-class separation while preserving compact class structure.

-Since clustering performance is highly sensitive to the geometric structure of the embedding space, these results suggest that \regName effectively reshapes representation geometry by enhancing inter-cluster separability while preserving intra-cluster compactness.
-Moreover, the consistent improvements on both unimodal and joint representations indicate that \regName strengthens modality-specific structure without compromising cross-modal alignment, leading to more semantically coherent multimodal embeddings.
+We further evaluate \regName on CLIP-based image--text retrieval.
+As shown in Table~\ref{tab:dagr-only-retrieval}, \regName improves most recall metrics on Flickr30K and COCO across three CLIP backbones, with especially consistent gains on COCO.
+These results indicate that bounded-agreement regularization can also benefit pretrained retrieval representations, although the improvements are expectedly modest because CLIP already uses large-scale cross-modal pretraining.